-These two definitions are essentially complementary and constitute the definition of planted forests used in this report.
+These two definitions are essentially complementary and constitute the definition of planted forests used here.

 In some countries the distinction between planted forest and natural forest is blurred, especially where indigenous species have been planted.
-In some cases, such forests are regarded as 'semi-natural' forests.
-In this report, some 'semi-natural' forests are treated as natural forests, as indicated in individual country profiles.
+In some cases, such forests are regarded as 'semi-natural' forests; some of these are treated as natural forests, as indicated in the individual country profiles presented in the full report.